miketeachman/micropython-mqtt-thingspeak/README.md

     * MQTT API Key (found in Account-> My Profile)

 ## Example code configuration
-* The code is commented at various places with **"EDIT"** indicating places where Thingspeak configuration parameters are needed
+* The code is commented at various places with **"ENTER_"** indicating places where Thingspeak configuration parameters are needed

 ## Limitations